skeledrew/clide/README.md

 ### Description
-ClIDE is essentially a Python interpreter that mixes different languages, including Hy, Shell, Java and eventually Prolog, JavaScript and natural!
+ClIDE is essentially a Python interpreter that mixes different languages, including Hy, Shell, Java and eventually JavaScript and natural!
 The final aim is an interpreter that can take natural language and learn as well as perform actions on the desktop, internet, etc.